mswjs/interceptors/README.md

 #### `.apply(): void`

-Applies module patches and enabled interception of the requests.
+Applies module patches and enables interception of the requests.

 ```js
 interceptor.apply()